A general construction of strictly Neumaier graphs and a related switching: Further problems: Infinite edge-regular lattices

-\begin{proposition} Let $\Gamma_1$ and $\Gamma_2$ be two infinite edge-regular graphs with parameters $(k_1,\lambda)$ and $(k_2,\lambda)$, respectively.
-Then the Cartesian product of $\Gamma_1$ and $\Gamma_2$ is an edge-regular graph with parameters $(k_1+k_2, \lambda)$. \end{proposition} \begin{proof} It follows from the definition of Cartesian product. $\square$ \end{proof} Consider the Cartesian product of two 6-regular triangular grids; the resulting infinite graph is edge-regular with parameters (12,2).
+\begin{proof} It follows from the definition of Cartesian product. \end{proof} Consider the Cartesian product of two 6-regular triangular grids; the resulting infinite graph is edge-regular with parameters (12,2).
 This graph has a perfect 1-code, and there exists an edge-regular quotient graph with parameters $(52,12,2)$.
 We then apply the general construction to this graph, which gives a strictly Neumaier graph having parameters $(52,15,2;1,4)$ and isomorphic to the graph constructed in \cite[Theorem 3.6]{GK18}.
-As we have seen this example using cartesian products, we ask the following.
+As we have seen this example using Cartesian products, we ask the following.

-\begin{problem} What strictly Neumaier graphs can be obtained as quotients of Cartesian products of infinite edge-regular graphs? \end{problem}
+\begin{problem} What strictly Neumaier graphs can be obtained from quotients of Cartesian products of infinite edge-regular graphs? \end{problem}